Ways To Quickly Warm Up A Room

-How to quickly warm up a room
+Ways to quickly warm a cold house

-1. Close the curtains
+Close the curtains

 To keep warmth inside the room, one of the quickest ways is to close the curtains quickly after light fades outside.
 Make sure curtains don’t drape over any radiators, put them on the window sill or behind the radiator.

-2. Turn on the central heating
+Turn on your central heating

 It can take up to an hour for a room to heat up just right so you need to turn it on early.
 Put it on as soon as you enter the house.

-3. Turn the boiler thermostat to maximum
+Turn the boiler thermostat to maximum

 Increase the target temperature on the room thermostat to higher than you actually want in the room.
 This will make the boiler work harder faster and heat the house up quicker.
 You can turn it down later, although this will cost you more in gas bills.

-4. Turn off radiators in rooms that are not used
+Turn off radiators in rooms that are not used

 Go round the house and turn off the radiators in any rooms you are not using.
 With a central heating system, the upstairs radiators tend to get warmer quicker as heat rises.